nargetdev/admin/pa1/pa1.md

     albumid: 2

 If the value of `op` is `add`, the additional variable `title` and `username` should be provided together with appropriate values entered by the user.
-Note that when you delete an album, you should also delete pictures in that album as long as they are not included elsewhere.
 Be sure to manage the `created` date for new albums.
 In order to add an album, an HTTP request to `POST /albums/edit` would have a body like:

     op: "add"
     username: "spacejunkie"